KaylaLawson/1901-KL-Comp-Challenge-1/README.md

 We were supposed to make the site responsive.
 I have added a few responsive elements to the page using Media Queries.

-Its a very clunky adaptive layout with a not so decent mobile layout applied for and iPhone width of 320px.
-It gets really wonky from 330px in the header.
+Its a very clunky adaptive layout but all items are visible at all times from 320px up.

 I feel the static comp portion of the site met at least 90% of the requirements.
 The responsive aspect of the project, I feel met 60%.